-- After this is done, please allow your child to log in and go to the account Settings.
+- After this is done, please allow your child to log in and go to their Account Settings.

-After all this is done, you should now be able to use that email to create another account at KA if you want to, and your child will have a way to retrieve a password if the password is forgotten through their newly created and linked email address.
+After all this is done, you should now be able to use the email you just disconnected to create another account if you want to, and your child will have a way to retrieve their password if the password is forgotten through their newly created and linked email address.

 If your child is under 13

 This means that your child has a child account and as such, they are not meant to have an email address attached.
 Child accounts are meant to be managed by a parent account and they are usually created with only a username and password.
 No email.